Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 Intermediate Feedback:
 * Exploration (+)

 In reward design, I've balanced feedback density with immediate rewards tied to game outcomes (ex: eating the apple, colliding with the wall) and intermediate feedback for general guidance, like exploration rewards.
 While I considered additional rewards (ex: survival, proximity to the apple, distance from the tail), I limited frequent feedback to avoid premature convergence.
 For instance, survival rewards can discourage exploration despite encouraging safe movements.

 In particular, I found that penalty can often lead to less optimal outcome.
 For instance, I tested how penalizing the agent for making efficient moves (getting trapped, repeating meaningless moves) affects the agent.
 In the performance chart below, the green line is without the penalty and the red line is with the penalty.
-The left char is the survival time and the right chart is the total reward.
+The left chart is the survival time and the right chart is the total reward.
 Interestingly, when given the same information, agents performed better without penalties in many cases.
 I learned that reward shaping is particularly prone to human bias.
 That's why I focused on providing more and better quality information to the agent instead of feedback, so the agent can make the decision.

 <img src="readme_image/penalty_comparison.png" height="200">